SiimLiinat/emulate/README.md

 # emulate

-A school project. emulate is an emulation hub/aggregator/community to bring together all the different emulator's and their communities into a single web page.
+emulate is an emulation hub to bring together all the different emulators and their communities into a single place.
+Made for a university project in spring 2021.
+Backend in C# using various .Net frameworks, client made in TypeScript using Vue.